bmeme/docker-nodejs-kickstarter/README.md

 Suppose we want to start a new React application.
 Here is what you need to do to be up and running in near-zero time.

-### 1. The app directory

-The `app` directory is mounted in the container and represents the working dir of our project.

-### 2. Use create-react-app to generate a new React app
+### 1. Use create-react-app to generate a new React app

 We can run `create-react-app` using the `npx` wrapper to generate a new React application:
 ```
-c npx create-react-app .
+c npx create-react-app app
 ```
-With this command we are telling `create-react-app` to generate the application in the current directory, that is `app` in the container.
+With this command we are telling `create-react-app` to generate the application in the `app` directory.

 ### 3. Try it out!

-When the application is successfully generated, we can run it with:
+When the application is successfully generated, move the `app` directory and run it with:
 ```
-c npm start
+c PORT=80 npm start
 ```
-We can access our brand new React app opening http://localhost:3000 (on linux) or http://awesomeidea.mystartup.docker (on macos) with our browser .
 Pretty straightforward, isn't it?

+Note: to access the application with dinghy-http-proxy or dnsdock alias, see `./configure` output.

 ## Docker environment lifecycle